 Simplicity, speed, and security; these three features sum up the PrivateVPN perfectly.
 The VPN is an excellent choice for newcomers to the online privacy scene and experts alike.
 With PrivateVPN, you’ll be able to surf and stream in complete privacy on a variety of devices, including PC, iOS, Android, Mac, and plenty of other platforms.
 PrivateVPN makes it easy to connect to a secure server so you never have to worry about your online privacy again!

-PrivateVPN operates a small yet reliable network of 80+ servers in 57 different countries, enough to give you good location variety and speeds without sacrificing quality.
+PrivateVPN operates a small yet reliable network of more than 150 servers in 60+ countries, enough to give you good location variety and speeds without sacrificing quality.
 Data is locked down with 256-bit AES encryption to keep your connection safe, and an automatic kill switch and DNS leak protection along with a zero logging policy on all traffic ensure your privacy is never at risk.

 How to bypass the BBC iPlayer proxy error

-Now that you have a reliable VPN in place, it’s surprisingly easy to unblock BBC iPlayer and bypass the proxy error.
+Now that you have a reliable VPN in place, it’s surprisingly easy to unblock BBC iPlayer (even in places with harsh censorship like China) and bypass the proxy error.
 All you have to do is follow the steps below and you’re set!

 Step 1 – Get an active BBC iPlayer account